ckuelker/quick-guide-en-us/Dev/Python/Package/packaging-python-projects.md

 Successfully installed example-pkg-ckuelker-0.0.1
 ```

-Testing the installation with the command line.
+Test the installation with the command line.

 ```bash
 python3
 import example_pkg
 ```

-Since the example package does nothing there is nothing more to say on this.
+Since the example package does nothing, there is nothing more to say about
-However one might add a non trivial package to [test.pypi.org] to better
+this.
+However, one could add a non-trivial package to [test.pypi.org] to
-understand this process.
+better understand the process.

 ## Real Project

-Real projects should be tested on [text.pypi.org], however at some point you
+Real projects should be tested on [test.pypi.org], but at some point you might
-might upload it to the real [pypi.org].
-Here only some short differences to the
+want to upload it to the real [pypi.org].
+Here are just a few small differences
-example project section above.
+to the sample project section above.

 * Chose a unique name for your project (you should not add your user name to
   the project name)